giorgiosironi/phpunit-selenium/README.md

 This package contains a base Testcase Class that can be used to run end-to-end tests against Selenium 2 (using its Selenium 1 backward compatible Api).

-Please direct *pull requests* to giorgiosironi/phpunit-selenium for automated testing upon merging.
-A feature branch containing all the commits you want to prose works best.
+**Please direct pull requests to [giorgiosironi/phpunit-selenium](https://github.com/giorgiosironi/phpunit-selenium) for automated testing upon merging**.

+A feature branch containing all the commits you want to propose works best.

-= Running the test suite =
+Running the test suite
+---

 To run the test suite for this package, you should serve selenium-1-tests via HTTP:
 ```
 selenium-1-tests/ $ python -m SimpleHTTPServer 8080